Automorphisms of the Torelli complex and the complex of separating curves: Complexes and groups associated with a surface

 \subsection{The complex of curves and its variants}

-We shall collect the definition of several abstract simplicial complexes arising from topology of simple closed curves on surfaces.
-The first complex was introduced by Harvey \cite{harvey}.
-The second and third complexes (with an additional structure and for closed surfaces) were introduced by Farb and Ivanov \cite{farb-ivanov}.
+We collect definitions of three abstract simplicial complexes associated with simple closed curves in surfaces.
+The complex of curves was introduced by Harvey \cite{harvey}.
+The complex of separating curves appears in \cite{farb-ivanov}, \cite{mv}, \cite{bm} and \cite{bm-add}.
+The Torelli complex (with a certain marking and for a closed surface) was introduced by Farb-Ivanov \cite{farb-ivanov}.
+We fix a surface $S$.